infinum/eightshift-docs/website/forms/php/filters/block/form/additional-hidden-fields.md

 title: Additional hidden fields
 ---

-This filter allows you to add additional hidden fields to the form block.
-However this fields will not be visible in the Block Editor.
+Allows adding custom hidden fields to the form block.
+These fields will **not** be visible in the Block Editor.
+Useful if external data needs to be passed through the form.

 ```php
 \add_filter('es_forms_block_form_additional_hidden_fields', [$this, 'getBlockFormAdditionalHiddenFields'], 10, 2);